kieferkoh/sc1015_proj/README.md

 - Analysing dataset distribution
 - Visualisation of dataset
 - Inspecting dataset properties
+**Dependencies**

+The code requires the following libraries:

+os
+matplotlib
+random
 =====DATACLEAN.IPYNB (4)=====
 This notebook removes duplicates and outliers from the dataset using hash functions and by comparing the frequency property of the images.
 Dependencies required for this notebook are imagehash and tensorflow.